-If you're thinking about filing a lawsuit over health problems caused by Zantac, having the right attorney can make a big difference in the outcome.
+If you're thinking about filing a lawsuit over health problems caused by Zantac (ranitidine), having the right attorney can make a big difference in the outcome.
 Here's what you need to know:

-Whether you talk to a lawyer in person or over the phone about your potential Zantac/ranitidine case, here are some topics you might want to touch on.
+When you interview a lawyer in person or over the phone about taking on your Zantac/ranitidine case, here is some information you'll want to find out:

-Remember to consider any special needs you might have, and any practicalities.
+Remember to consider any special needs you might have, and logistics.
 For example, could you benefit from an attorney who speaks a language other than English?
-If you'll need to visit the lawyer from time to time, is the lawyer's office relatively nearby and close to public transportation, if that's how you travel?
+If you'll need to visit the lawyer from time to time, is the lawyer's office nearby or close to public transportation, if that's how you travel?
 (Check out more questions to ask a potential personal injury attorney.)

 Chances are a lawyer will handle your Zantac/ranitidine lawsuit on a "contingency fee" basis.
 This means if your Zantac case settles, or your lawsuit goes all the way to trial and you receive a judgment in your favor, your lawyer will be paid a percentage of what you receive—usually around one-third of the total.
 If you don't receive anything from the other side, your lawyer doesn't get paid.